system76/tech-docs/src/models/nebula49-1/assembly.md

 ## Installing 2.5" drives:

-The drive cage can hold two 2.5" drives.
+nebula49 has two drive cages, which can each hold two 2.5" drives (for a total of four drives.)
 Drives of 7.5mm, 9mm, or 15mm are supported.
 Airflow will decrease below recommended levels with drives larger than 15mm.

 - **Tools required:** Cross-head (Phillips) screwdriver